swiss-ai-center/s3-api-dvc-sync/README.md

-# DVC Sync S3 API
+# DVC Sync S3 API: Bridging the Gap between Annotation Tools and Data Science Pipelines

-The data stored in the labeling tools (such as Label Studio) is not directly availabe in the data science pipeline.
+Data stored in labeling tools, such as Label Studio, is not directly accessible in the data science pipeline.
+This project aims to address this issue by providing a minimal S3 API that can serve as a bridge between the annotation tools and Data Versioning Control (DVC).

-A collaboration is required between the labeling team and the data science team to share the data.

-The purpose of this project is to provide a minimal S3 API to breach the gap between Data Versioning Control (DVC) and annotation tools.

-This API will be integrated with labeling tools, such as Label Studio, and used as a cloud storage to store annotations.
-This integration will allow annotations to be pushed directly to Data Versioning Control (DVC) and accessible to the data science team in their machine learning operations pipeline.
+The API will be integrated with labeling tools, such as Label Studio, as a cloud storage for annotations.
+This will allow annotations to be automatically pushed to DVC, making them easily accessible to the data science team in their machine learning operations pipeline.

-It has been tested with Label Studio.
-Label Studio configuration allows to setup a Cloud Storage to store the annotations.
-The Cloud Storage can be configured to use an S3 API with a custom endpoint.

 ### Working principles
-- Behaves like an S3 API by implementing a minimal subset of the S3 commands
+- Implements a minimal subset of S3 commands to behave like an S3 API
 - Stores the objects in a local folder
-- Works with the same GIT repository as the data science team - a separate branch can be configured
+- Works with the same Git repository as the data science team, with the option to configure a separate branch
-- Clone the project repository with sparse checkout to include only the necessary meta files
+- Project repository is cloned with sparse checkout to include only necessary meta files
-- API behaves like a team member that updates the dataset file and pushes the changes to DVC and Git.
+- Behaves like a team member, updating the dataset file and pushing changes to both DVC and Git

 ### Limitations
-- The API is not a full S3 API.
-It only implements the commands that are required by Label Studio Sync functionality.
+- The API is not a complete S3 implementation, only providing the necessary commands for Label Studio Sync functionality
-- The API is single tenant.
-It works for on a single project.
-It is possible to run multiple instances of the API for multiple projects.
+- Currently designed for single-tenant use, only working with one project at a time.
+However, multiple instances of the API can be run for multiple projects.

+This project has been tested with Label Studio and its configuration allows for the setup of a cloud storage solution to store annotations.
+The cloud storage can be configured to use this S3 API with a custom endpoint.

 ## Configuration